-An Applicant may use the following process to request further review for Competitive Round Applications for a Threshold determination or a point deduction only if a reversal of the DCA initial decision would result in an award and the Application's self-score was sufficient to be selected.
-An Applicant may not appeal points awarded to another Applicant.
+The administrative procedures for an appeal hearing can be found on the DCA website.
+An Applicant may use the following process to request further review for Competitive-Round Applications for a Threshold determination or a point deduction only if a reversal of the DCA initial decision would result in an award and the Application's selfscore was sufficient to be selected.

-- a) The Request for Reconsideration is in writing, and submitted within fourteen (14) calendar days from the date on the notice of a final Threshold determination or notification of a final score.
-Requests should be submitted to the attention of the Director of the Office of Housing Finance.
-The request must contain a detailed written statement. - b) DCA will schedule a meeting with the Applicant. - c) DCA will issue a decision and notify the Applicant. - d) The Applicant may, within seven calendar days of the date on the Decision Letter denying the Applicant's Request for Reconsideration, submit a request for a full Appeal Review.
-The review will consider only documentation that meets the requirements of the QAP and submitted with the Application or as part of a Threshold clarification. - e) The burden of proof is on the Applicant to prove that DCA's decision was incorrect. - f) The Appeal Review meeting may be recorded and available for transcription upon Applicant's request. - g) The decision of the Appeal Review Committee is the final decision of DCA and not subject to further internal review. - h) The administrative procedures for Appeal meetings can be found on the DCA website.
+- a) The Request for Reconsideration is in writing, submitted within fourteen (14)calendardays from the date on the notice of a final Threshold determination or notification of afinal score.
+Requests should be submitted to the attention of the Director of the Officeof Housing Finance.
+The request must contain a detailed written statement. - b) DCA will schedule a meeting with the Applicant. - c) DCA will issue a decision and notify the Applicant. - d) The Applicant may, within seven calendar days of the date on the Decision Letterdenying the Applicant's Request for Reconsideration, submit a request for a full Appeal-Review.
+The review will consider only documentation that meets the requirements of the QAP and submitted with the Application or as part of a Threshold clarification. - e) The burden of proof is on the Applicant to prove that DCA's decision was incorrect. - f) The Appeal Review meeting may be recorded and available for transcription upon Applicant's request. - g) The decision of the Appeal Review Committee is the final decision of DCA and notsubject to further internal review. - h) The administrative procedures for Appeal meetings can be found on the DCA website.

-F. Post-Award
+F. F. Post-Award